-Fishery and Stock Trends

-Recent Trend in Biomass or Proxy The SN CPUE series has increased gradually, rising 20% between 2015 and 2020 and another 20% between 2020 and

-2021.
-The BT CPUE series has been increasing since 2008,

-nearly doubling between 2015 and 2021.

-Recent Trend in Fishing Intensity Fishing intensity has fluctuated above the overfishing threshol

-or Proxy Tishing mensity has indeuded above the overnsning uneshold.

-Other Abundance Indices -

-Trends in Other Relevant

-Indicators or Variables -
+Fishery and Stock Trends Recent Trend in Biomass or Proxy The SN CPUE series has increased gradually, rising 20% between 2015 and 2020 and another 20% between 2020 and 2021.
+The BT CPUE series has been increasing since 2008, nearly doubling between 2015 and 2021.
+Recent Trend in Fishing Intensity Fishing intensity has fluctuated above the overfishing threshold. or Proxy Fishing intensity has fluctuated above the overfishing threshold.
+Other Abundance Indices - Trends in Other Relevant Indicators or Variables -

 Projections and Prognosis Stock Projections or Prognosis Catches and CPUE have increased since the late 2000s.
 It is not known if the stock will continue to increase at current catch levels.
-Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Current catches are Unlikely ( $< 40\%$ ) to cause the stock to decline below the soft or hard limits.
+Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Current catches are Unlikely (< 40%) to cause the stock to decline below the soft or hard limits.
 Probability of Current Catch or TACC causing Overfishing to continue or to commence Likely (> 60%)

-Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation, trawl survey biomass and standardised CPUE analysis Assessment Dates Latest assessment: 2022 Next assessment: 2025 Overall assessment quality rank 1 - High Quality Main data inputs (rank) - Bottom trawl CPUE series: mixed 1 - High Quality 1 - High Quality target species - Set net CPUE series: target sh nark 1 - High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions - Split SPO 3 into SPO 3 east coast and SPO 3 Foveaux St Major Sources of Uncertainty The greater than threefold increase in the bottom trawl CPUE since the late 2000s is not matched by the set net CPUE series, which has only increased about 80% since 2005.
-Lack of historical information relating to stock abundance during the 1970s-1980s when the stock was believed to have been heavily fished means that stock status relative to early levels of abundance is difficult to determine.
-Bottom trawl CPUE do not adequately sample large mature females.
+Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation, trawl survey biomass and standardised CPUE analysis Assessment Dates Latest assessment Plenary Next asse essment: 2025 publication year: 2022 Overall assessment quality rank 1 - High Quality Main data inputs (rank) - Bottom trawl CPUE series: mixed 1 - High Quality target species

+- Set net CPUE series: target shark 1 - High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions - Split SPO 3 into SPO 3 east coast and S SPO 3 Foveaux St Major Sources of Uncertainty - The greater than threefold increase in the since the late 2000s is not matched by the which has only increased about 80% since - Lack of historical information relating the during the 1970s-1980s when the stock where the been heavily fished means that stock stated levels of abundance is difficult to determine a Bottom trawl CPUE do not adequately females. e set net CPUE series, ce 2005. to stock abundance was believed to have us relative to early ine.